A unifying approach to tropicalization: Macpherson analytification

 The claim of the Corollary follows from applying $(-)^+$ to the above equations and using the isomorphism $\An(C,\cO_k)\simeq \Bend_{v_0}(C_{\cO_k\leq0})^+$ from Theorem \ref{thm: Macpherson analytification and the bend functor}. \end{proof}

 Together with Theorem \ref{thm: Giansiracusa tropicalization as bend}, this yields the following description of the Giansiracusa tropicalization in its general form.

 \begin{cor} Let $k$ be a ring, $v:k\to T$ be a valuation in a totally ordered idempotent semiring $T$.
-Let $\iota:X\to Y$ a morphism from a $k$-scheme $X$ into a monoid scheme $Y$ such that $\iota^+:X\to Y^+_k$ is a closed immersion.
+Let $\iota:X\to Y_k^+$ be a closed immersion where $Y$ is a monoid scheme.
 Then there is a canonical isomorphism

 where $Z$ is the associated blue scheme and $\cO_k=\{a\in k|v(a)\leq 1\text{ in }T^\pos\}$. \end{cor}